petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 = Version 2.1-dev2 =
 * Added an IP caching system.
 * Administrative layout changes.
+* Optional email can be send with information about the cron jobs of the plugin.
 * Bugfix: The default setting to terminate the connection for Project Honey Pot was unrealistic.

 = Version 2.0.1 =